awsdocs/aws-freertos-docs/doc_source/portingguide/afr-porting-pkcs.md

 For more information, see [PKCS \#11 Cryptographic Token Interface Base Specification](http://docs.oasis-open.org/pkcs11/pkcs11-base/v2.40/os/pkcs11-base-v2.40-os.html)\.

 Storing private keys in general\-purpose flash memory can be convenient in evaluation and rapid prototyping scenarios\.
 In production scenarios, to reduce the threats of data theft and device duplication, we recommend that you use dedicated cryptographic hardware\.
 Cryptographic hardware includes components with features that prevent cryptographic secret keys from being exported\.
 To use dedicated cryptographic hardware with FreeRTOS, you need to port the PKCS \#11 API to the hardware\.
-For information about the FreeRTOS PKCS \#11 library, see [FreeRTOS PKCS \#11 Library](https://docs.aws.amazon.com/freertos/latest/userguide/security-pkcs.html) in the FreeRTOS User Guide\.
+For information about the FreeRTOS corePKCS11 library, see [FreeRTOS corePKCS11 Library](https://docs.aws.amazon.com/freertos/latest/userguide/security-pkcs.html) in the *FreeRTOS User Guide*\.

 ## Prerequisites<a name="porting-prereqs-pkcs"></a>

-To port the PKCS \#11 library, you need the following:
+To port the corePKCS11 library, you need the following:
 + An IDE project or `CMakeLists.txt` list file that includes vendor\-supplied drivers that are suitable for sensitive data\.

   For information about setting up a test project, see [Setting Up Your FreeRTOS Source Code for Porting](porting-set-up-project.md)\.